Can I Buy a Home with Bad Credit?

 Debt to Income Ratio (DTI)

-Lenders use a DTI formula to determine the risk involved with offering you a loan.
-DTI divides total monthly debt payments by gross monthly income; 20% is the standard for what is considered a low DTI.
+Lenders use a DTI formula to determine the risk of offering you a loan.
+DTI divides total monthly debt payments by gross monthly income.
+35% or below is considered a standard low DTI.

 Private Mortgage Insurance (PMI)